|

 and Morecambe, and is open every Tuesday, Thursday, Saturday

-and Sunday, plus all Bank Holidays, from 9.00am-5.00pm in
+and Sunday, plus all Bank Holidays, from 9.00am-5.00pm in the

-the season, 9.30am-4.30pm out of season.
+season, 9.30am-4.30pm out of season.
 There

-are 95 internal stalls selling a range of goods including
+are 95 internal stalls selling a range of goods including clothes,

-clothes, DVDs and fabric, plus a café.
+DVDs and fabric, plus a café.
+Access is one-level throughout

-which takes place on Saturday and Sunday.
+on Saturday and Sunday.

 Activity